 Wonder Weeks – A Flawed Concept

 What makes this concept scientifically flawed?
 Basically, it is making predictions based on averages.
 Most children go through development at certain points, so you can predict that yours will too.
 Which is inherently flawed already, all children develop differently.

 The 1992 study that this concept was founded on used a sample size of 15.
-It wasn’t based on direct observations, but by questionnaires filled out by mothers.
-Dr. Plooij’s counter argument for the small sample size, stating that if you find a behavior in two individuals, “then you already have proof that the phenomenon exists and is not due to luck or chance,” doesn’t do much to shore up his credibility.
+It wasn’t based on direct observations, but on questionnaires filled out by mothers.
+Dr. Plooij’s counterargument for the small sample size, stating that if you find behavior in two individuals, “then you already have proof that the phenomenon exists and is not due to luck or chance,” doesn’t do much to shore up his credibility.